duarteocarmo/duarteocarmo.com/content/posts/58-this-article-is-now-a-podcast.md

     # ...
 ```

-Podcaster also stores all the transcripts in S3, automatically generates a podcast feed from them, and triggers a new build of this blog.
+The engine stores all transcripts in S3, automatically generates a podcast feed from them (using [feedgen](https://feedgen.kiesow.be/)), and uses web hooks to trigger a new build of this blog.
 Again, pretty much for free.

-If you're interested in taking it for a spin, [should be straightforward](https://github.com/duarteocarmo/podcaster#readme) to get started.
+If you're curious or interested in taking it for a spin, [should be straightforward](https://github.com/duarteocarmo/podcaster#readme) to get started.

 ## Integrating with Pelican

-I really _don't_ like adding friction to my publishing flow.
-I mean, writing is already hard as is!
-So I needed to figure out a way of automatically updating it with transcripts once I publish.
-Without me having to do anything at all.
+As I said before: I really _don't_ like adding friction to my writing.
+It's already hard as is!
+The challenge then was to figure a way of automagically updating the blog with available transcripts after I publish, without me having to do anything at all.

-Fortunately, [Justin](https://justinmayer.com/about/) is not only great company at PyCon Italia every year, but has also built a pretty easy and [robust plugin system for Pelican](https://docs.getpelican.com/en/latest/plugins.html).
-All I really had to do, was to add a [`podcaster` plugin](https://github.com/duarteocarmo/duarteocarmo.com/tree/master/plugins) to my website.
-Without me worrying, it will add the html to every article if there's a transcript available in the podcast feed.
-So it _should_ run without me having to do anything.
+Fortunately, [Justin](https://justinmayer.com/about/) besides being great company at PyCon Italia every year, has also built a pretty [robust plugin system for Pelican](https://docs.getpelican.com/en/latest/plugins.html).
+All I had to do, was to add a [`podcaster` plugin](https://github.com/duarteocarmo/duarteocarmo.com/tree/master/plugins) to this website.
+The plugin automatically matches articles to corresponding episodes, and adds that short html snippet you're seeing above.
+Should be _build once_ and let run.
+Hopefully at least.

 ## Final thoughts

-Not gonna lie, I had a lot of fun building this, and also learned a lot.
+I had a lot of fun building this, and also learned a lot.
 First, it demystified the whole podcast hosting thing for me.
-Turns just a bunch of mp3 files in a bucket with a feed [will do it](https://podcasts.apple.com/dk/podcast/duarte-o-carmos-articles/id1719493997).
+Turns out, it's just a bunch of mp3 files in a bucket with [a rss feed](https://podcasts.apple.com/dk/podcast/duarte-o-carmos-articles/id1719493997).

-Second, many times I've settled for running ML models on CPU.
-Using GPUs at runtime meant having to deal with infrastructure I didn't needed.
-I was really impressed at how easy [Modal](https://modal.com/) was to use, and can definitely think of other applications where it would be useful.
+Often I've settled for running ML models on CPU just because deploying with a GPU was much more of a pain, and didn't add any happiness to the process.
+But at least for now, GPUs are here to stay, but hopefully so are services like [Modal](https://modal.com/).
+Pythonic, easy to use, and easy to isolate from the rest of the code base.

-Finally, I was super impressed with the state of TTS and voice cloning technology.
+Finally, I was very impressed with the state of TTS and voice cloning technology.
 Is it perfect?
 No. Does it have some artifacts?
 Yes.
 Does it sound like a robot sometimes?
-Yes.
-But remember, I _only_ gave it a minute of my voice.
-Open source never seizes to amaze me
+Sure.
+But remember, I _only gave it a minute_ of my voice.

+Open source never ceases to amaze me.